ricbrands/simple-ecommerce/README.md

 A simple ecommerce app made with React.
 This project aims to verify the main features of React, like Hooks (useState, useEffect, useRef, custom hook), router, fetching data, error boundary, form validation, local storage and component creation.
 It simulates an ecommerce with the shopping cart and checkout, and all related behaviors, like add, update and delete from cart and checkout.
-This project aims to verify the main features of React, like Hooks (useState, useEffect, useRef, custom hook), router, fetching data, error boundary, form validation, local storage and component creation.
-It simulates an ecommerce with the shopping cart and checkout, and all related behaviors, like add, update and delete from cart and checkout.

 ## Custom Hooks